Skip to main content

 • Which of the protagonist’s weaknesses are targeted?

-• How is the protagonist pressured to take a decision as soon as possible?
+• How is the protagonist pressured to make a decision as soon as possible?

 3. Taking action: after fully committing to a sacrifice, the decision is permanent.
 Bridges should be burned and consequences should be suffered.